Resume - Dr. Yoseph Bar-Cohen

 1990-1993 Adjunct full professor

-· NASA Honor Award: NASA Exceptional Technology Achievement Medal, June 7, 2006
+· NASA Honor Award Medal for Exceptional Technology Achievement, June 7, 2006

-· NASA Honor Award: NASA Exceptional Engineering Achievement Medal, Aug.
-8, 2001
+· NASA Honor Award Medal for Exceptional Engineering Achievement, Aug.
+2001

 · SPIE's Smart Materials and Structures Lifetime Achievement Award - March 7, 2005